marcocipriani1/ewokd-ds/README.md

 # Ewokd-Discord

-**Ewokd** is a bot that tracks tasks, notifies you when they’re available, estimates your EWOQ earnings, and calculates the time spent working based on each task's RPH (rate per hour).
+**Ewokd** is a daemon+bot that tracks tasks, notifies you when they’re available, estimates your EWOQ earnings, and calculates the time spent working based on each task's RPH (rate per hour).

 ---